-A10.2.5.1 Suitable extinguishing media
+A4.3.5.1 Suitable extinguishing media

-Provide information on the appropriate type of extinguishers or fire-fighting agents.
-In addition, indicate whether any extinguishers are inappropriate for a particular situation involving the substance or mixture.
+Provide information on the appropriate extinguishing media.
+In addition, indicate whether any extinguishing media are inappropriate for a particular situation involving the substance or mixture.

-A10.2.5.2 Specific hazards arising from the chemical
+A4.3.5.2 Specific hazards arising from the chemical